K-9 Program

 UCI Police do not conduct "unjustified searches".
 Searches are based on probable cause, search warrants, or exceptions to the search warrant rule.

 The Courts have held that a K-9 trained in narcotic detection may be used for the basis of determining probable cause for a search for illegal narcotics.
-Cliff and Max are not narcotics detection K-9s.
+Cliff and Amber are not narcotics detection K-9s.

 K-9s trained in explosives detection cannot be used as the basis of determining probable cause for a search or a search warrant because some of the elements (scents) the K-9 may alert to are legal to possess.
 There would need to be additional facts to support probable cause.